MaxPodloobniy/SelfAssessment/Skills/JavaScript.md

   - Symbol
   - Reflect
 - Statements
-  - if🖐️
+  - if: 🖐️ used
-  - while🖐️
+  - while: 🖐️ used
-  - do..while🖐️
+  - do..while: 🖐️ used
-  - for🖐️
+  - for: 🖐️ used
-  - for..in👂
+  - for..in: 👂 heard
-  - for..of👂
+  - for..of: 👂 heard
-  - for await👂
+  - for await: 👂 heard
-  - throw👂
+  - throw: 👂 heard
-  - break🖐️
+  - break: 🖐️ used
-  - continue🖐️
+  - continue: 🖐️ used
-  - import🖐️
+  - import: 🖐️ used
-  - export🖐️
+  - export: 🖐️ used
-  - label👂
+  - label: 👂 heard
-  - try..catch🖐️
+  - try..catch: 🖐️ used
-  - switch🖐️
+  - switch: 🖐️ used
-  - class🖐️
+  - class: 🖐️ used
-  - new Error🖐️
+  - new Error: 🖐️ used
   - with
 - Functions
-  - function declaration🖐️
+  - function declaration: 🖐️ used
-  - function expression🖐️
+  - function expression: 🖐️ used
-  - return🖐️
+  - return: 🖐️ used
-  - default parameters🖐️
+  - default parameters: 🖐️ used
-  - functional object👂
+  - functional object: 👂 heard
 - Data structures
-  - Array🖐️
+  - Array: 🖐️ used
-  - mixin👂
+  - mixin: 👂 heard
-  - extend🎓
+  - extend: 🎓 known
-  - typed arrays👂
+  - typed arrays: 👂 heard
-  - Map👂
+  - Map: 👂 heard
-  - Set👂
+  - Set: 👂 heard
-  - undefined🎓
+  - undefined: 🎓 known
-  - null🎓
+  - null: 🎓 known
   - Proxy
-  - weak collections👂
+  - weak collections: 👂 heard
   - timers
-  - EventEmitter👂
+  - EventEmitter: 👂 heard
-  - RegExp🖐️
+  - RegExp: 🖐️ used
-  - Date🖐️
+  - Date: 🖐️ used
-  - BigInt👂
+  - BigInt: 👂 heard
 - Infrastructure
   - V8
-  - Node.js👂
+  - Node.js: 👂 heard
-  - npm🖐️
+  - npm: 🖐️ used
   - prettier
-  - MDN👂
+  - MDN: 👂 heard